-St. John the Baptist School, or SJB, is a TK through 8th grade Catholic School located in Costa Mesa, California with robust academic programs.
+St. John the Baptist Catholic School, or SJB, is a TK through 8th grade private school located in Costa Mesa, California with robust academic programs.

 In the noble tradition of Catholic education, with Christ as teacher and guide, St. John the Baptist School prepares the way for students to build a civilization of love in this world and know the fullness of God’s love in the next.

 St. John the Baptist School was opened in 1959 as a parish school of the Archdiocese of Los Angeles and staffed by the Sisters of Mercy.
 This congregation, founded by the Venerable Catherine McAuley, was established to serve the poor and provide a quality Catholic education for children.